wiredhikari/prefix_on_riscv/docs/porting.md

 The first profile was just a 'make it work' solution.
 Now a much more complete one must be created:
 - `profiles/prefix` - Add initial profile in this directory

-After the profile is committed, update the following files in the `profiles/` subdir:
+After the profile is committed, update the following files in the `profiles` subdir:
 - `arch.list` - Add prefix keyword here
 - `profiles.desc` - Declare the profile status in profiles.desc as exp
 Declare the profile in profiles.desc as exp for now.